Ray-645/RPG-World/README.md

 Welcome to the RPG World repository where the goal is to eventually make a text base RPG Game bit by bit.

-Located in the .Concepts folder is the work on the basics of Python and where most of my progress will be documented.
-Once I have more experience I will start actually making the game.
+Located in the .Concepts folder is the work on the basics of Python and where all the basic of Python can be found.
+The Alpha folder contains in-development version of RPG World.

 ## Changelog

+6/25/2023 :
-6/25/2023 : Added .Concepts folder and Hello World Basics.py
+- Added .Concepts folder and Hello World Basics.py
+- Added If Statements and Variables/Strings
+-Added Alpha Folder